zy-gdou/Surface-Quasi-geostrophic-turbulence/ssg/readme.md

-# this is a model for surface semi-geostrophic turbulence: a free-decaying case
+# a model for surface semi-geostrophic turbulence: a free-decaying case